 Square Footage

 First, we’ll cover how to roughly calculate your cleaning costs based on the size of your commercial facility.
-Typically, professional cleaners charge by the square foot up to a certain threshold, charging less per square foot for extremely large buildings:
+Typically, professional cleaners charge by the square foot up to a certain threshold, charging less per square foot for extremely large buildings.
+The larger your space, the more economical the per-square-foot rate typically becomes.

 Beyond Price Per Square Foot: Other Factors Affecting Commercial Cleaning Rates